-The holiday season doesn’t have to be pocketbook-draining or create a mountain of waste!
+The holiday season doesn’t have to be pocketbook-draining or a time to create a mountain of waste!
 This guide is full of natural and recycled gift wrap ideas that will give you a green Christmas for your holiday gifts.
 They are festive, creative, and perfectly suited to a no-waste holiday.

 Head out to the garden, of course!

 There are so many different ways you can wrap gifts that are not only eco-friendly, but they are truly beautiful, too!
 Here are some of my favourite ways to give your gifts that final touch.